lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 # Saving of chart layouts and study templates

-Usually if your use cases assume using of drawings, you'll need to think about storing users' chart layouts.
-Enabling of study templates on the chart requires implementing a storage.
+Usually if your use cases assume the use of drawings, you'll need to think about storing users' chart layouts.
+Enabling study templates on the chart requires implementing a storage.
 It is recommended to store chart layouts on a server, unless you want the users to have the only one chart layout.
-In the case of one possible chart layout you can consider using of LocalStorage.
+In the case of one possible chart layout you can consider using LocalStorage.
 Otherwise, you shouldn't use LocalStorage, because its size is limited.

 To simplify development of a storage for chart layouts and study templates, the library includes 3 layers: